songweizhi/HgtSIM/README.md

     + add support for dynamic flanking sequences.
     + add support for the 'mixed' mode.
     + add support for the 'keep_cds' option.

+To-do
+---
++ run Prodigal if "-keep_cds" was specified
++ check Ns in provided gene sequences
++ check whether provided sequences to transfer are ORFs, exit if not

 Installation